 In Sweden there are student organisations called student unions (studentkår).
 These are interest organisations run by students for students.
 Everyone studying at a university or university college in Sweden is entitled to join a student union.

 Contact your university or university college for more information.
 You can also read more on the website of the Swedish National Union of Students.

 Nordic Agreement on Admission to Higher Education

-The Nordic countries have an agreement on admission to upper secondary education in the Nordic region.
-You therefore have access to state higher education on the same or corresponding terms as the country’s own citizens if you are applying for higher education and live in another Nordic country.
-Consequently, Nordic citizens are entitled to apply for admission to a higher education programme/course in Sweden on the same terms as Swedish citizens.
-Nordic citizens do not pay a tuition or application fee.
+The Nordic countries have an agreement on admission to higher education in the Nordic region.
+You therefore have access to state higher education on the same or corresponding terms as the country’s own applicants if you are applying for higher education and live in another Nordic country.
+Nordic citizens do not pay a tuition or application fee in Sweden.